01 Aug 2022

 This includes attempts to influence views and opinions via social media and sow distrust about opposition leadership and their intentions.
 Such capabilities are established, but it wasn’t until the conflict in Ukraine offered scale-up opportunities and broader application that we saw this come into play.

 One further case for integration is wide-ranging application of data analytics.
-Capabilities within this space already exist but I still expect there to be increased demand for individuals who can harness data analytics capabilities within a warfare context and across multiple domains from forecasting opposition actions to mission prioritization, creating resilience in the war fighter’s supply chain, and exploiting the opposition’s vulnerabilities.
+Capabilities within this space already exist but I still expect there to be increased demand for individuals who can harness data analytics capabilities within a warfare context and across multiple domains from forecasting opposition actions to mission prioritisation, creating resilience in the war fighter’s supply chain, and exploiting the opposition’s vulnerabilities.

 Country inventories need to be replenished